 The JKU's Milestones.

-The JKU has been around for 50 years, making it a comparatively young university.
-That makes its development over the past five decades all the more remarkable.
-Today, the university employs over 2,700 people.
-Over 20,000 students are currently enrolled in an academic degree program at the JKU.
-Their drive, curiosity, and creativity align with those of the university's namesake, Johannes Kepler, who lived and worked in Linz between 1612 and 1627.
-The JKU combines the past and the present and, as Upper Austria's largest institution of research and education, the university continues to forge ahead and shape the future.
+As a comparatively young university, the JKU was established nearly 60 years ago, making it all the more impressive to witness its stellar accomplishments over these past six decades.
+Today, just under 4,000 employees and approximately 25,000 students work and study at the JKU.
+Their intellectual drive, curiosity, and creativity align with those of the university's namesake, Johannes Kepler, who lived and worked in Linz between 1612 and 1627.
+The JKU brings historical and contemporary aspects together and, as Upper Austria's largest institution of research and education, the university continues to forge ahead and shape the future.

 1966